Biggest Cybersecurity Mistakes by Small Companies

 If you’re concerned around Employee Training, we work with some of the best Cyber Awareness companies in our region who we can happily recommend.

-3. Using Weak Passwords
+3. Using Weak Passwords or Lack of MFA

 Weak passwords are a common security vulnerability in small companies.
 Many employees use easily guessable passwords.
 They also reuse the same password for several accounts.
 This can leave your company’s sensitive information exposed to criminals.
 Anyone who has worked with us knows how much we talk about Cyber Essentials, and how we always follow IT Security best practices.
 If you’re not sure how you can enforce strong password use in your company, give us a call… it’s easier than you might think.